-- 134. The table above refers to 'self-sufficient' (although this is not a term used in the Regulations).
+The table above refers to 'self-sufficient' (although this is not a term used in the Regulations).
 The Regulations refer to article 7(1)(b) of Directive 2004/38.
-This provides that a person has a right to reside in a host Member State if : - [he/she has] sufficient resources for [himself/herself] and [his/her] family members not to become a burden on the social assistance system of the host Member State during their period of residence and [has] comprehensive sickness insurance cover in the host Member State. - 135.
+This provides that a person has a right to reside in a host Member State if:

+• the person has sufficient resources for [themself] and [their] family members not to become a burden on the social assistance system of the host Member State during their period of residence and [has] comprehensive sickness insurance cover in the host Member State.

 In other words, it is not appropriate to say that someone does not have sufficient resources if their resources are higher than the level at which social security benefits or the social security pension is paid.
-A means test is not necessary to establish self-sufficiency, and LAs must remain flexible in their assessment. - 136.
-Students who become EC nationals within three months of the start of the academic year, because their State joins the EU, may be eligible for fee support for that academic year.
-They may also be eligible for fee support for any subsequent year (regulations 13 15). - 137.
-Under Paragraph 9(3) of Part 2 of Schedule 1 where a state accedes to the EC after the first day of the first academic year of the course and a person is a national of that state, the requirement that the person is an EC National on the first day of the first academic year of the course or a family member of such a person would be treated as being satisfied.
-Where a person is claiming under paragraph 9, on the basis that the person is the family member of an EC national and the state of which the person's relative/spouse/civil partner is a national accedes to the EC after the first day of the first academic year of the course, the relative/spouse/civil partner is treated as having been an EC national on the first day of the first academic year of the course. - 138.
-Students who fall within Paragraph 9 of Part 2 of Schedule 1 will not be required to have settled status in the UK or to be ordinarily resident in
+A means-test is not necessary to establish self-sufficiency, and SFW must remain flexible in its assessment.

+Students who become EU nationals within three months of the start of the academic year, because their State joins the EU, may be eligible for fee support for that academic year.
+They may also be eligible for fee support for any subsequent year (regulations 13 - 15).

+Under Paragraph 9(3) of Part 2 of Schedule 1, where a state accedes to the EU after the first day of the first academic year of the course and a person is a national of that state, the requirement that the person is an EU National on the first day of the first academic year of the course or a family member of such a person would be treated as being satisfied.
+Where a person is claiming under paragraph 9, on the basis that the person is the family member of an EU national and the state of which the person's relative/spouse/civil partner is a national accedes to the EU after the first day of the first academic year of the course, the relative/spouse/civil partner is treated as having been an EU national on the first day of the first academic year of the course.

-Wales on the first day of the first academic year of the course but as with EEA migrant workers, they should have been resident in the EEA and Switzerland for the three years preceding that day.
+Students who fall within Paragraph 9 of Part 2 of Schedule 1 will not be required to have settled status in the UK or to be ordinarily resident in Wales on the first day of the first academic year of the course, but as with EEA migrant workers, they should have been resident in the EEA and Switzerland for the three years preceding that day.
 The SLC European Team in Darlington will carry out the administration of all EU students and their family members falling under Paragraph 9 of Part 2 of Schedule 1.
 Their telephone number is 0141 243 3570.